-The majority of items aboard will convey however owners personal belongings and loose items seen aboard the vessel but not specifically described in the listing should be considered excluded.
+The majority of items aboard will convey however the tender, owners personal belongings, loose items seen aboard the vessel but not specifically described in the listing should be considered excluded.
 An itemized inventory of excluded items is available upon request.

 The Company offers the details of this vessel in good faith but cannot guarantee or warrant the accuracy of this information nor warrant the condition of the vessel.
 A buyer should instruct his agents, or his surveyors, to investigate such details as the buyer desires validated.
 This vessel is offered subject to prior sale, price change, or withdrawal without notice.